Gerhart Baum

-Gerhart Rudolf Baum (born 28 October 1932) is a German politician of the Free Democratic Party (FDP) and a lawyer.
+Gerhart Rudolf Baum (28 October 1932 – 15 February 2025) was a German politician of the Free Democratic Party (FDP) and a lawyer.
+From 1978 to 1982, he served as Federal Minister of the Interior of the Federal Republic of Germany.

 Early life and education

-Gerhart Baum was born to a German father and a Russian mother.
+Gerhart Baum was born on 28 October 1932 in Dresden to a German father and a Russian mother.
 His paternal ancestors, whose roots lay in Plauen in the Saxon Vogtland, originally worked as craftsmen before later generations were able to pursue academic professions.
 His mother was born in Moscow; her own mother was from Łódź and of Polish ethnicity and her Ukrainian-born father was originally from Kharkiv.
 In 1917, her family had fled from Russia to Germany as a result of the October Revolution.
 In his childhood Baum was a forced member of the Hitler Youth.
 After the bombing of Dresden, his mother left the city in February 1945 and fled with her three children to Lake Tegernsee in Bavaria.
 His father, who had fought on the Eastern Front during the war, was captured by the Soviets and later died in captivity.
 In 1950, Baum's family moved to Cologne.

 After graduating from school in 1953, Baum studied law at the University of Cologne and subsequently worked as a lawyer.

 Political career

-Baum been a member of the FDP since 1954.
+Baum was a member of the FDP from 1954 until his death.

 From 1978 until 1982, Baum served as Federal Minister of the Interior in the government of Chancellor Helmut Schmidt.
 During his time in office, he liberalized routine loyalty investigations of candidates for public‐service jobs, a controversial practice intended to control radical activity that had led to a profound and disruptive debate about the extent of democracy in West Germany.
 In 1981, with the backing of economics minister Otto Graf Lambsdorff, he asked the German car industry to agree on goals to tighten emissions standards and cut fuel consumption on a voluntary basis.

-Following the collapse of the social–liberal coalition, Baum – alongside fellow FDP ministers Hans-Dietrich Genscher, Lambsdorff, and Josef Ertl – stepped down on 18 September 1982.
+Following the collapse of the social–liberal coalition, Baum – alongside fellow FDP ministers Hans-Dietrich Genscher, Lambsdorff, and Josef Ertl – stepped down on 17 September 1982.